 When I boarded the wrong train on Konkan Railways

 In all my living years, I have traveled extensively in trains.
 As a student, I changed multiple trains from Chandigarh to visit my family in Aurangabad but never ever boarded the wrong train.
 It happened at Ratnagiri station – The Mandovi express that goes north to Mumbai and the one that goes south to Madgaon – both came on the station at the same time.
 I boarded the one going to Mumbai by mistake.

 Thanks to the friendly railway staff, we were advised to get down at Chiplun and take the next train to Goa.
 This meant spending good 2-3 hours at Chiplun.
 However, this also meant that instead of our comfortable AC compartment, we traveled in the ordinary second class compartment.
 It let us enjoy the unobstructed view of the surroundings.

 Waterfalls along the track

-There are several waterfalls that you can get a glimpse of while on Konkan railway journey.
+There are several waterfalls that you can get a glimpse of while on this route of the railway journey.
 Mostly they are seasonal and depending on the rainfall during the season.